- Start date: September

 Please note: the fees shown are annual and may be subject to an increase each year.
 Find out more about fees.

 How can I fund my course?

 Scottish and non-UK EU postgraduate students

-Scottish and non-UK EU postgraduate students starting in 2017 can apply for support from the Student Awards Agency Scotland (SAAS).
-The support is in the form of a tuition fee loan and for eligible students a living cost loan.
+Scottish and non-UK EU postgraduate students may be able to apply for support from the Student Awards Agency Scotland (SAAS).
+The support is in the form of a tuition fee loan and for eligible students, a living cost loan.
 Find out more about the support and how to apply.

-Students ordinarily resident in England can apply for Postgraduate support from Student Finance England.
+Students ordinarily resident in England may be to apply for postgraduate support from Student Finance England.
 The support is a loan of up to £10,280 which can be used for both tuition fees and living costs.
 Find out more about the support and how to apply.

 Students coming from Wales